-The Health Center at Thiel College is located on the first floor of the Howard Miller Student Center.
-The Health Center provides a variety of services for students within the campus community: treatment of minor illness and injuries; distribution of non-prescription cold medicine, sinus and flu medicines; basic first aid supplies; blood pressure screening; information and forms regarding Thiel's student insurance; and referrals to local physicians and health agencies.
-Educational health brochures and literature is available to all students as well.
-These resources at the Health Center are complimentary for all students and we encourage students to utilize these services.
-All consultations to the health center are free of charge and confidential.
+Health Services at Thiel College is located in the Wellness Center on the lower level of the Howard Miller Student Center.
+Health Service provides a variety of services for students within the campus community: treatment of minor illness and injuries; distribution of non-prescription medicine, basic first aid supplies; blood pressure screening; information and forms regarding Thiel's student insurance; and referrals to local physicians and health agencies.
+Educational health brochures and literature are available to all students as well.
+These resources at the Wellness Center are complimentary for all students and we encourage students to utilize these services.
+All consultations to the health services are free of charge and confidential.